core-wg/senml-spec/draft-ietf-core-senml.md

 The basic design is an array with a series of measurements.
 The following example shows two measurements made at different times.
-The value of a measurement is in the "v" tag, the time of a measurement is in the "t" tag, the "n" tag has a unique sensor name, and the unit of the measurement is carried in the "u" tag.
+The value of a measurement is given by the "v" attribute, the time of a measurement is in the "t" attribute, the "n" attribute has a unique sensor name, and the unit of the measurement is carried in the "u" attribute.

 ~~~~
 {::include ex10.gen.wrap.json}
 ~~~~

-To keep the messages small, it does not make sense to repeat the "n" tag in each SenML Record so there is a concept of a Base Name which is simply a string that is prepended to the Name field of all elements in that record and any records that follow it.
+To keep the messages small, it does not make sense to repeat the "n" attribute in each SenML Record so there is a concept of a Base Name which is simply a string that is prepended to the Name field of all elements in that record and any records that follow it.
 So a more compact form of the example above is the following.